 So, as always, I will lift up my prayers and treasure them in my heart for my kids.
 It is in these moments that I miss them the most.
 It is in these moments that I miss the laughs, the conversation and most of all, their hugs.

-Stella used to be "as tall as Uncle's leg".
+Faith and Stella with Uncle Tony.
+Stella used to be "as tall as Uncle's leg". |

 Thursday, June 27, 2013